stich6269/Time/README.md

-## Swapper project (MVC)
+## Simple clock project

-You can run the project from github server using link: [Swapper live demo.](http://stich6269.github.io/Swapper/)
+You can run the project from github server using link: [Live demo.](http://stich6269.github.io/Time/)

 ### Technologies